 Since its founding, the Siebel Stem Cell Institute supports innovative research projects and collaboration among top physician-scientists, biologists, chemists, engineers, and computer scientists to harness the potential of regenerative medicine to address intractable diseases and confront challenges presented by aging.
 Since its founding, the Siebel Stem Cell Institute has brought together 83 investigators from 11 countries, and seed grants have supported 33 researchers working on 14 innovative projects and collaborations.

 The Institute has discovered new ways to combat diseases at the molecular level by enabling stem cell growth and has created new therapies to treat breast cancer patients and children with immunodeficiencies with purified blood-forming stem cells.
 New techniques have been developed to better identify colon and bladder cancers for more accurate analysis and targeted treatment.

 Researchers have also identified the underlying mechanisms that give rise to leukemia, Alzheimer's disease, and heart disease, and have isolated stem cells that make possible the regeneration of bone, cartilage, and tissue.

 First Virtual Group manages a globally diversified investment portfolio, utilizing both quantitative and qualitative inputs in an attempt to achieve above average risk-adjusted returns.

-First Virtual Group's investment philosophy is based upon a long-term asset allocation that includes fixed-income, domestic, foreign, and private equities, emerging markets, absolute return strategies, real assets, and cash.
+First Virtual Group's investment philosophy is based upon a long-term asset allocation that includes fixed-income, domestic and foreign equities, private equity, emerging markets, absolute return strategies, real assets, and cash.
 Each asset class is benchmarked to an appropriate index.
-First Virtual Group avoids market timing and pursues active management only in those markets where it believes there is a great opportunity.
-The central objective is to achieve a market rate of return, utilizing a diverse portfolio of high quality assets, while keeping transaction costs and management fees at an absolute minimum.
+First Virtual Group avoids market timing and pursues active management only in those markets where it believes there is unusual opportunity.
+The central objective is to achieve an attractive rate of return, utilizing a diverse portfolio of high quality assets, while keeping transaction costs and management fees at an absolute minimum.